beckym223/manual_work/E6_long_edited.md

-quently used in practice).30 Other types of voting rules have also been shown to have different desirable properties.3' a somewhat exaggerated title: "The General Irrele- vance of the General Possibility Theorem") and in a  definitive paper by Jean-Michel Grandmont (1978).
-Fine discussions of the issues involved in the different types of domain conditions can be found in Gaertner (1979) and Arrow and Herve Raynaud (1986).
+quently used in practice).30 Other types of voting rules have also been shown to have different desirable properties.3'
-28The ubiquitous presence of voting cycles in ma- jority rule has been extensively studied by R. D.  McKelvey (1979) and Norman Schofield (1983).
-29Even individual social welfare judgments (and more generally, individual views of social appropriate- ness) presumably have some influence on political pref- erences.
-30Positional rules of other kinds have been studied extensively by Peter Gardenfors (1973) and Ben Fine and Kit Fine (1974a,b).
-On different versions of the Borda rule, see Sen (1977a, 1982a pp. 186-87).
-31For example, Andrew Caplin and Barry Nalebuff
-(1988) provide a case for 64-percent majority rule.
-Also see the symposium on voting procedures led by
-Jonathan Levin and Nalebuff (1995).

 ### ---Economics-1995-0-12.txt---